amandahaus/amandahaus/README.md

 # Hey!
 It's Amanda Hausmann
-I am a third-year Computer Science major with a specialization in Intelligent Systems at the University of California, Irvine.
+I am a third-year Computer Science major with a specialization in Intelligent Systems at the University of California, Irvine. <br>
-Connect with me on [LinkedIn](www.linkedin.com/in/amandahaus)
+Connect with me on [LinkedIn](www.linkedin.com/in/amandahaus).

 # Fun Facts
-- I'm on the committee for Women in Information & Computer Sciences [(WICS)](https://wics.ics.uci.edu), a non-profit here at UCI
+- I'm on the committee for Women in Information & Computer Sciences aka [WICS](https://wics.ics.uci.edu), a non-profit here at UCI
 - I'm proficient in Python, C++, Java, and MIPS Assembly
 - While CS is my primary focus, I also love Archaeology and am doing a minor in it